 (section 33 of the Labour Standards Act)

 Pay in lieu of notice is the payment of the employee's normal wages if the appropriate written notice (depending on the employee's years of service) is not given upon termination.

 If an employee does not provide proper written notice, the employer may withhold the approved amount of wages in lieu of notice.
 If the employee does not agree with the wages being withheld, either party can contact the Labour Standards Division to have the matter addressed in accordance with the Act.

 (section 54.(2) of the Labour Standards Act)

 A group termination of employees is the termination of the employment of 50 or more employees in a 4 week period.

 (section 57.(1) of the Labour Standards Act)

-Written notice must also be given to the Minister responsible for the Labour Relations Agency immediately after serving of notice on the employees.
-In that notice the Minister must be made aware of the number of employees involved, the period of notice involved and the reason for the mass termination of employment.
+Written notice must also be given to the Minister responsible for the Labour Relations Agency immediately after serving notice on the employees.
+In that notice, the Minister must be made aware of the number of employees involved, the period of notice involved and the reason for the mass termination of employment.
 If notice is not given to the Minister, no action can be taken by the employer to terminate the services of those employees.
-Although the employer provides a notice of intention to terminate to the employees, the employer must also give the written notice of termination within the specified time limits.
+Although the employer provides a notice of intention to terminate the employees, the employer must also give the written notice of termination within the specified time limits.

 (section 57.(3)(4)(5) of the Labour Standards Act)